JonasGessner/JGActionSheet/README.md

 JGActionSheet takes the ideas of UIActionSheet but implements them much better.
 You can precisely show the action sheet from a specific point in a view and set the arrow direction like in a UIPopoverController!<br><br>
 The action sheet can also just be shown in the center of a view on iPads, like UIActionSheet.

+####UIAlertController on iOS 8:
+On iOS 8 `UIAlertController` replaces `UIActionSheet` and `UIAlertView`.
+UIAlertController has even less features than UIActionSheet on iPads.
+Controlling whether the action sheet should show in the center of a view without an arrow or with an arrow is gone.
+And setting the location of the action sheet when using an arrow has become even more difficult and annoying.
+JGActionSheet gets rid of all these limitations and makes placing your action sheet so much easier!

 Requirements
 =================